JuliaDataScience/JuliaDataScience/contents/df_end.md

 As discussed in @sec:load_save, `CSV.jl` will do its best to guess data types for your data.
 However, this won't always work perfectly.
-In this section, we show why good types are important and we fix wrong data types.
+In this section, we show why suitable types are important and we fix wrong data types.
 To be more clear about the types, we show the text output for DataFrames instead of a pretty table.
 In this section, we work with the following dataset: